Hawaii Leadership Residency

 Has a heart for Gen Z/ young adults

-Organized and clean
+hospitable, organizational, and clean

-Ideally, 24-26 years old
+Ideally, 23-28 years old

-On average, this age bracket can walk in authority and have experience to deposit to residents (average resident age= 21).
+Has experience/authority to deposit to residents (average resident age= 21).

 We are open to candidates outside this range if qualified/exceptional.